ambiata/classifierplots/README.md

 	classifierplots_folder(test.y, pred.prob, folder)

-There are also functions to produce each individual plot, which return ggplot2 objects.
+There are also functions to produce each individual plot which return ggplot2 objects.

 ##### Runnable example